 This change is designed to prioritize high-skilled migration and reduce the misuse of the student visa pathway.
 As a result, students are now encouraged to plan their post-study career transitions more efficiently and start job hunting even before graduation.

 Moreover, eligibility to bring dependents (spouses or children) has been tightened.
-In 2025, only doctoral students (e.g., PhD programs) or those enrolled in research-intensive courses with high financial backing may apply to bring family members.
+Since January 2024, only students enrolled in research-based postgraduate programs (such as PhDs) or government-sponsored students are permitted to bring dependants to the UK.
 This shift affects thousands of Indian and international students who previously considered family sponsorship part of their educational journey.

 Another key update is the increase in institutional accountability.
 Universities now face regular audits to verify that international students are attending classes, meeting academic expectations, and complying with visa conditions.
 If a university is found lacking, its sponsorship license may be revoked—making your choice of institution more critical than ever.